The-Yak-Collective/lunchtime-tickets/README.md

 ### Issues from Gmail

-This action requires the `ACCESS_TOKEN`, `GMAIL_USER`, `GMAIL_PASS`, and `REPO_NAME` secrets.
+This action requires the `ACCESS_TOKEN`, `GMAIL_USER`, and `GMAIL_PASS` secrets.
 It scans the specified Gmail inbox looking for new [task-specific emails](https://support.google.com/a/users/answer/9308648) and then converts them into GitHub issues.
 Processed emails are labeled with `processed-by-lunchtime-tickets` and ignored on subsequent runs.
 Emails are not otherwised manipulated, so this script is suitable for use with a shared account.

 ## Initial Meeting Notes